opentecture/mindmapping/sandbox/opentecture-bookmarks/view-a-line-bookmarks/README.md

 	* Display web page in an iframe
 	* Open web page in new tab
 	* Edit bookmark json
-* Save edits to new file (Not in R4 but coming back soon )
+* Save edits to new file / Open local file for testing

 ## To Do / Wish List

 * 2019-02-17 ~ Replace all date references with UTC strings
+* 2019-02-17 ~ Upgrade IDs to UUIDs
-* 2019-02-17 ~ Replace 'tags' with 'categories'
+* 2019-02-17 ~ Replace 'tags' with 'categories' / Add new separate 'tags' element
 * 2019-02-12 ~ Turn titles of things like university names to links to suitable page
 * 2019-02-11 ~ Add ability to do screen capture of pages and save / save to Imgur? for reuse instead of iframes